capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

   * Take damage (its health bar decreasing).
   * Animate whenever an action is being performed (taking or inflicting damage, idle, etc.)
 * All user data must be stored in MongoDB.
+* Chosen background from the quest form must display during the ongoing quest.

 ## Non-Functional Requirements